rgwood/nfzf/README.md

 Remaining known work:

-- Decide how we're gonna expose the fzf interface.
+- Decide exactly how we're gonna expose both fzf algorithms to consumers.
+Follow fzf closely or do something more idiomatic to .NET?
+- Port fzf's v2 algorithm
 - Test+use the `positions` array
 - Publish to NuGet
 - Write benchmarks